-V1 - V1 indicates the direction the value is moving.
-The LED is OFF when the value is closing and ON when the value is opening.
+$\it V1$ - V1 indicates the direction the valve is moving.
+The LED is OFF when the valve is closing and ON when the valve is opening.

 V2 - V2 indicates the board is given a Run/Stop command.
 The LED is OFF when the valve is receiving a Stop signal.
 The LED is ON when the valve is being given a Run signal.